Lmadrig3/Lmadrig3/README.md

 - 👋 Hi, I’m @Lmadrig3
 - 👨🏻‍💻 I’m interested in ...
 Technology and the world of Data
 - 🎓 I’m currently learning ...
 Data Science
-- 💼 I’m looking to collaborate on ... collaborative propjects
+- 💼 I’m looking to collaborate on ... collaborative projects
 - ⚡ Fun fact: ...
 I run purely on Caffeine
 - 📫 How to reach me ...
 Linkedin : Lmadrig3